Donders-Institute/bidscoin/docs/advanced.rst

 BIDScoin uses a flexible plugin architecture to map and convert your source data to BIDS.
 The bidsmapper and bidscoiner tools loop over the subjects/sessions in your source directory and then call the plugins listed in the bidsmap to do the actual work.
 As can be seen in the API code snippet below, the plugins can contain optional functions for interacting with their dataformat and for mapping and converting the source data to BIDS.
 See also the default ``dcm2bidsmap`` and ``dcm2niix2bids`` plugins for reference implementation.

-.. note:: Plugins can be listed, installed and uninstalled using the central ``bidscoin`` command-line tool.
+.. note:: Plugins can be listed, installed and uninstalled using the ``bidscoin`` command-line utility.

 .. code-block:: python3